johannes-kk/Elbas-Deep-Learning/README.md

 ---
 ## Deep Learning
 The deep learning models are implemented in Keras using the TensorFlow backend, and run on a GTX 980 Ti GPU.
-Since the best nerworks beat the benchmarks models (including gradient boosting), the latter are not included in this brief summary.
+Since the best networks beat the benchmarks models (including gradient boosting), the latter are not included in this brief summary.

 We used an iterative approach that combines experimentation and inspiration from other research to pursue a more guided path through the space of possible network architectures.
 To reduce the space of possible architectures we make a set of design choices based on other research and our own empirical experimentation:
 * *Loss* function: minimise MAE.